What’s the Difference Between Wasps and Bees?

 3. Dietary Difference

-Their feeding habits and the diet fed to their young is also a basis for differentiating between wasp and bees.
+Their feeding habits and the diet they feed their young also differentiate between wasps and bees.

-Bees are herbivores and feed on nectar and pollen from flowers.
-They also feed their hatchling with pollen and nectar, which they’ve gathered.
+Bees are herbivores that feed on nectar and pollen from flowers.
+They also feed their hatchlings with pollen and nectar that they’ve gathered.

 Although recent research has shown that some species of bees may also consume other forms of meat if available, the bees here are usually scavengers.
-They don’t go out of their way to kill their prey as wasps do.
+They don’t kill their prey like wasps.

 On the other hand, wasps are considered carnivores since they feed on other insects, arthropods, and even other wasps.